 Daihatsu, in partnership with De Tomaso, also wanted to homologate the car into Group B to help boost the car’s image even further.
 Hence, two hundred “926 Turbo”s with the smaller 926 cc engine were produced in October of 1984 for that singular purpose.
 The 926 Turbo was thus officially homologated into Group B on January 1st 1985.

-Other improvements were featured such as a double wishbone suspension on all corners to cope with the demands of all rally terrains.
+Other improvements over the 926 Turbo were featured, such as double wishbone suspension on all corners to cope with the demands of varied rally terrains.
 A wider track made possible via fender flares allowed for much wider P700 Pirelli tires to be fitted; 205/50VR15 – front / 225/50VR15 – rear, hence greatly enhancing the traction potential of the car.
-These dimensions entirely maxed out the limits of the B/9 class, proving that the engineers had done their job quite beautifully.
+These dimensions entirely maxed out the limits of the B/9 class, proving that the engineers had done their homework quite beautifully.

 After the extremely successful and acclaimed debut of the 926R at the Motor Show, Daihatsu had prepared sales pitches via various media presentations and journalistic test drives.
 As a result, great expectations were put towards the car being produced and not only as an homologation special.

-Rumours go that the prototype shown at the Motor Show was a non-functional showpiece albeit it looked to be very complete.
+Rumours go that the prototype shown at the Motor Show was a non-functional showpiece albeit it looked to be very complete at first glance.
 More cars were allegedly coming along when the project was entirely abandoned.

 While most blame the infamous Group B ban of 1986 as to why the Charade 926R’s production was aborted, one must consider that the car in itself would most likely have been a commercial success nonetheless.
-A car like this could have been easily produced to the 5,000 required examples for Group A, however the “magic” of Group B for marketing products was definitely gone, and Daihatsu would never publicly tell.
+A car like this could have been easily produced to the 5,000 required examples for Group A, however the “magic” of Group B for marketing products was definitely gone, and Daihatsu would never publicly tell the whole story.

 |Year of conception||1985||# built: 1 (rumours more)|